onelife1dream/Manipulating-Baseball-Data-using-Pandas/README.md

-# sky
-My first repository.

-Here is Yiping.
+# Data Mining for baseball game

+This is a project using baseball data to explore some information.